x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 > [!IMPORTANT]
 > A dynamic distribution group includes any recipient in Active Directory with attribute values that match its filter.
 If a recipient's properties are modified to match the filter, the recipient could inadvertently become a group member and start receiving messages that are sent to the group.
 Well-defined, consistent account provisioning processes will reduce the chances of this issue occurring.

+> [!IMPORTANT]
+> Dynamic distribution groups are not synced from Exchange Online to Azure Active Directory or to your onpremises Active Directory.
+Therefore features such as Azure Conditional Access does not support being scoped to an Exchange Online dynamic distribution group.

 ## What do you need to know before you begin?

 - Estimated time to complete: 2 to 5 minutes.